 Mammalian cell culture systems can be subdivided according to several different characteristics.
 The most obvious one is their morphology.
-Due to the appearance in the microscope one can distinguish between fibroblastic or fibroblastic-like cells, epithelial-like cells, and lymphoblast-like cells.
+Due to the appearance in the <link science-lab the-optical-microscope-some-basics>microscope one can distinguish between fibroblastic or fibroblastic-like cells, epithelial-like cells, and lymphoblast-like cells.

 Fibroblastic or fibroblast-like cells are bipolar or multipolar and elongated in shape (Fig. 1).
 They grow attached to a substrate and often align into parallel assemblies.
 In living organisms, fibroblasts secrete the extracellular matrix and are part of the connective tissue.
 In addition, neuronal cells can rank among fibroblast-like cells due to their multipolar shape.

 Epithelial-like cells have a polygonal shape and in general show more regular dimensions.
 They grow attached to a substrate in discrete patches (Fig. 1).
 Epithelial-like cells exhibit a plasma membrane with two sub-areas differing in structure and function.
 Whereas the apical membrane faces the culture medium, the basolateral membrane spreads between the individual cells and the culture vessel.
 Both membrane domains are separated by tight-junctions.
 In vivo, <link science-lab protein-transport-processes-at-the-apical-membrane-of-polarized-epithelial-cells>epithelial cells line the body structures.

 Lymphoblast-like cells show a spherical outline and are typically grown in suspension (Fig. 1).
 In contrast to fibroblastic or epithelial-like cells they do not attach to the surface.
 A good example for lymphoblast-like cells are blood cells.